gzweigle/open-hybrid-piano/CONTRIBUTING.md

 However, if others would like to contribute, I welcome the collaboration.

-## Status

-Presently the repo is **under construction**.
-Until I have a first piano fully released, I am not ready for contributions.
-Goal is to be ready no later than October 2023.

 ## Timeliness
 If you are reading this and it has been multiple years since a change to the repo, that means my DIY Time Machine worked and I am presently living approximately 1500 years in the past.
 Unlikely to see a pull request or issue.